NURS 510 SPIRITUALITY, HEALTH AND NURSING PRACTICE (3)

 NURS 605 NURSING SYSTEMS IN HEALTH CARE (3)

 Prepares the nurse to participate in the design, implementation and management of care in a variety of health care systems, provide quality cost-effective care, and assume a leadership role in the managing of human, fiscal, and physical health care resources.
-Prerequisite: Consent of instructor.
+Prerequisite: consent of department.

 NURS 610 CURRICULUM DEVELOPMENT IN NURSING (3)